Reconstruction of oriented matroids from Varchenko-Gelfand algebras

 Two oriented matroids are said to be \emph{isomorphic} if they are equivalent under a reorientation and a permutation of the ground set $[n]=\{1, \dots, n\}$.

-Two arrangements $\A_1$ and $\A_2$ are isomorphic if their associated oriented matroids are isomorphic.
-In particular, isomorphic arrangements yield isomorphic tope graphs, and the converse also holds. \begin{proposition}[\cite{ori-mat}, Theorem 4.2.14] Two oriented matroids are isomorphic if and only if their tope graphs are isomorphic. \end{proposition}
+If two oriented matroids are isomorphic, then clearly their tope graphs are isomorphic.
+The converse is also true. \begin{proposition}[\cite{ori-mat}, Theorem 4.2.14] Two oriented matroids are isomorphic if and only if their tope graphs are isomorphic. \end{proposition}